 MA - Master of Arts in Applied Disability Studies

-MADS - Master's in Applied Disability Studies
+M.ADS - Master of Applied Disability Studies

 Diploma - Diploma in Applied Disability Studies

 *This is very important.
 The Centre for Applied Disability Studies will not contact you to verify you have applied for the correct programme.
 You will only be considered for the programme(s) for which you have applied.
 If you are unsure which programme is the one you are looking for, please review the various programmes on our website for details prior to completing the application.